 Many stories of refugees begin with a tragedy—what forced them to leave—but we trace their journeys after they arrive.

 In this six-part series hosted by Ahmed Badr, we traveled across Virginia to explore the refugee resettlement process through the eyes of those directly experiencing it.
-We followed along as a family moved into their home for the first time; watched as a high schooler overcame stage fright; and witnessed the sacrifices of a chef working to achieve his “American dream.”
+We followed along as a family moves into their home for the first time; watch as a high schooler overcomes stage fright; and witness the sacrifices of a chef working to achieve his “American Dream.”

-These personal stories are woven together with useful teaching moments about the resettlement process, and each thematic episode (arrival, education, health, jobs, culture) aims to bring the listener into the daily lives of refugees as they adjust to life in America.
+These personal stories are woven together with useful teaching moments about the resettlement process, and each thematic episode aims to bring the listener into the daily lives of refugees as they adjust to life in the United States.

 Ahmed Badr | Host, Producer

 Ahmed Badr is a writer, social entrepreneur, poet, and former Iraqi refugee working at the intersection of creativity, displacement, and youth empowerment.
 On July 25th, 2006, Ahmed's home in Baghdad was bombed by militia troops.
 He and his family relocated to Syria as refugees before receiving approval to move to the United States.
 Ahmed’s projects have been featured by NPR (Narratio; Baggage Exhibit; Morning Edition), the World Bank, Juilliard, Buzzfeed, and others.

 In 2017, Ahmed worked with the UN Migration Agency (IOM) to launch and host the podcast A Way Home Together.
 Ahmed is the founder ofNarratio, a platform for youth empowerment publishing artwork from around the globe.
 In the last three years, Ahmed’s storytelling initiatives have reached over 20 million people across the world.
 In September of 2018, Ahmed was selected as one of 17 UN Young Leaders by the Secretary General’s Envoy on Youth.